Short Answer

 Contract Snapshot

-This market resolves to 'Yes' if the simple average of sixty seconds of CF Benchmarks' ETHUSD_RTI, recorded immediately before 12 AM EST on January 1, 2027, is between $1,750.00 and $1,999.99.
-If the price falls outside this specific range, the market resolves to 'No'.
-The official price for settlement is determined by averaging 60 CF Benchmarks' Real Time Index prices collected in the minute before expiration, and the market closes on January 1, 2027, at 12:00 AM EST, with payout soon after.
+This market resolves to "Yes" if the simple average of CF Benchmarks' ETHUSD_RTI, collected for the sixty seconds before 12 AM EST on January 1, 2027, is within the range of $2,000.00 to $2,249.99.
+If the price falls outside this range, the market resolves to "No." The market closes and the final price is determined at 12:00 AM EST on January 1, 2027, with payouts projected for 12:06 AM EST, and trading is prohibited for employees of Source Agencies or individuals holding material, non-public information.

 Available Contracts